Its-Yayo/Its-Yayo/README.md

 ### Yo fellass, my name is Luis, or AKA Elyayoveloz :)

 I'm a junior software engineer and a DevOps enthusiastic.
 I also like to hack things, to test out my knowledge and to challenge myself.
-I use Arch btw.
-I'm a white hat and I'm re-educating my mind to build my purpose/eternity.
+I use Arch btw and I'm a white hat.
+I'm re-educating my mind to build my purpose/eternity.

 * 🖥️  See my portfolio [here](http://its-yayo.github.io)
 * ✉️  You can contact me [here](mailto:elyayoveloz@gmail.com)